 The labels on seemingly gluten-free food products in retail stores can be contradictory or confusing.
-For example, a package may state it is gluten-free and also include the statement “Contains wheat.”
+For example, a package may state it is gluten-free, and also “contain wheat”.
 Since wheat is a common source of gluten, consumers may wonder if this product is safe to eat.
-Understanding what is behind the labels and how “gluten free” is determined and certified can help consumers determine if a particular product is what they’re looking for.
+You must first understanding what is behind the labels and how “gluten free” is determined and certified.
+This can help consumers determine if a particular product is what they’re looking for.

 In the wheat example, the Food and Drug Administration (FDA) governs gluten-free labeling for the approximately 75 percent of the U.S. food supply it regulates; the FDA issued a regulation requiring products that claim to be gluten-free to contain less than 20 ppm (parts per million) of gluten.
 Allergen labeling, on the other hand, is governed by a distinct FDA regulation within the Food Allergen Labeling and Consumer Protection Act of 2004 (FALCPA)